-A well-designed warm-up helps reduce the risk of injury and improves readiness heading into your training session without generating excessive fatigue.
+A well-designed warm-up helps manage the risk of injury and improves readiness heading into your training session without generating excessive fatigue.
 Increased body temperature, an activated (excited) nervous system, and a prepared mental state can help increase readiness for the upcoming day of training.

 A good warm-up protocol has two phases; general and specific.
 Your general warm-up is about mental preparation for the workout, getting your head in the game, and increasing your core temperature.
 You should break a light sweat, but that’s all.

 Afterward, proceed to your specific warm-up; drills or exercises that prepare you for the tasks at hand.
-On leg day, this often takes the shape of dynamic mobility work, perhaps some pre-activation, and then ramping up toward your working sets.
+On leg day, this often takes the shape of dynamic mobility exercises, perhaps some pre-activation, and then ramping up toward your working sets.